Skip to main content

 The file is memory-mapped (read-only).
 No data is copied — all subsequent parsing reads directly from the OS page cache.

-Stage 2: Graph Building (build_graph)
+Stage 2: Graph Building (Two-Phase Architecture)

-Pass 1 — Node creation:
+Phase 1 — Node scan (via mmap):

 • Builds the string table (UTF8 record ID → string content)